-About Art and Design in Istanbul
+About Art in Istanbul

 Too often Istanbul is boiled down to the trite description of "where East meets West."
 But dig a little deeper and you will see that this bipolar term does not do justice to the vibrant and unique culture of this city.
 The Turkish are notoriously proud of their warm and ornate culture and if you ask any local to sum up Istanbul and they will tell you that this is not an amalgamation of Eastern and Western values, but that it is simply "I-STAN-bul" - its own place, with its own distinct identity, and an increasingly vibrant art scene.